Autism and the Narrative Process

 This is essentially a networking issue where "a disrupted neural organisation implies disrupted narrative organisation."
 (Belmonte)

 This is not to say that the narratives of neurotypical people are necessarily better or more authentic than that of autistics.
-Only that, as a group, neurotypicals find the stories themselves easier to organize and construct.
+Only that, in terms of prevailing expectations, neurotypicals find the stories themselves easier to organize and construct.

 Writers on the Spectrum